Duane Kuiper

-Duane Eugene Kuiper (born June 19, 1950), nicknamed "Kuip", is an American sportscaster and former professional baseball player.
+Duane Eugene Kuiper (/ˈkaɪpər/ KYPE-ər; born June 19, 1950), nicknamed "Kuip", is an American sportscaster and former professional baseball player.
 As a player, he was a second baseman for the Cleveland Indians and San Francisco Giants of Major League Baseball (MLB).
-Save for one year, Kuiper has been a television and radio broadcaster for the Giants since 1986, and is one half of the popular "Kruk and Kuip" duo alongside his friend and former teammate Mike Krukow.
+Except for one year, Kuiper has been a television and radio broadcaster for the Giants since 1986, and is one half of the popular "Kruk and Kuip" duo alongside his friend and former teammate Mike Krukow.
 He briefly left the Giants in 1993 to work for the expansion Colorado Rockies, but returned in 1994.

 Early life

 Duane Eugene Kuiper was born on June 19, 1950, in Racine, Wisconsin.
 Kuiper, his two brothers, and one sister, grew up on a 300 acre farm in Sturtevant, Wisconsin, near Racine.
 He played baseball at Jerome I. Case High School in Racine, Wisconsin.
-He is the older brother of former sports broadcaster, Glen Kuiper.
+He is the older brother of sports broadcaster, Glen Kuiper.

 College career

 Kuiper is a graduate of Southern Illinois University in Carbondale, Illinois, where he was a member of the Tau Kappa Epsilon fraternity.
 His roommate was Dan Radison, a long-time minor and major league coach.